 This is an attempt at national development and for us to reach new successes and explore what we can do with education.

-Can an unmarried person can claim deduction u/s 80C of Income tax Act, 1961 for school fee paid for 2 children?
+Can an unmarried person claim a deduction u/s 80C of the Income Tax Act, 1961 for school fees paid for 2 children?

 Yes, taxpayers can enjoy tax benefits on their child’s education fees and additional deductions that are permitted for the same under section 80C of the Income Tax Act.

-Yes, school fees is eligible for tax benefits under Section 80C deduction.
+Yes, school fees are eligible for tax benefits under Section 80C deduction.
 The amount of tax benefit is within the overall limit of the section of Rs 1.5 lakh a year.

 Can we get tax exemption on school fees?

-Yes, school fees is eligible for tax exemption under Section 80C deduction.
+Yes, school fees are eligible for tax exemption under Section 80C deduction.
 The amount of tax benefit is within the overall limit of the section of Rs 1.5 lakh a year.

 How much I can claim for tuition fees?